dscott-hbo/DoubleML/README.md

-		 ├── Bernoulli/             # comparison of gaussian features vs bernoulli features ├── CI_simulation.py   # script to run the simulation of gaussian vs bernoulli ├── CIplots/ 				# the visualisation of results of simulation └── README.md
+		 ├── Bernoulli/             # comparison of gaussian features vs bernoulli features ├── CI_simulation.py   # script to run the simulation of gaussian vs bernoulli ├── CIplots/ 				# the visualisation of results of simulation ├── collinearity_sim.ipynb   #notebook containing the dataset with duplicate features and simulation └── README.md